NGUYEN-8lllD/M-7F-HUNT3R/README.md

 **Conclusion:**

- => Higher cholesterol levels are linked to a higher risk of heart disease, but they’re not the only factor.
-Heart disease patients generally have a broader and higher range of cholesterol, emphasizing the importance of cholesterol management.
-However, a well-rounded approach considering other factors (age, lifestyle) could be more effective for prevention.
+ => High cholesterol is connected to a higher risk of heart disease, but it’s not the only thing to consider.
+People with heart disease often have higher cholesterol, which shows why managing it is important.
+However, taking other factors into account, like age and lifestyle, might be an even better way to prevent heart disease in the future.

 ![image](https://github.com/user-attachments/assets/a8f75074-954d-4ed5-911e-8f0a33b795e2)